GRA0007/MAL-Signature-Creator/README.md

-# MAL-Signature-Creator
+# MAL Signature Creator
 An automagic forum signature generationg web application.
+The design is inspired by but generally doesn't resemble Google's material design.